-Turkeypen Ridge hiking trail in the Smoky Mountains is a great hike for older kids and adults.
+Turkeypen Ridge trail in The Great Smoky Mountains National Park is a great hike, with very little incline.
 If you are near Townsend, this will make an excellent addition to your Smokies vacation.

 Let me start by saying that my family hiked this trail accidentally.
-We wound up reading the sign wrong and we thought that we were on the uber-kid-friendly Schoolhouse Gap Trail.
+We wound up reading the sign wrong and we thought that we were on the uber-family-friendly Schoolhouse Gap Trail.
 We weren’t.

 We had our son in a baby carrier, so it wasn’t that bad for us.
-The trail is pretty mild as far as incline goes.
-But due to the extremely narrow path, at times, and the extremely steep drop off to one side, I absolutely do not recommend this trail for young children.
+Although this trail is pretty mild as far as incline goes, due to the extremely narrow path, at times, and the extremely steep drop off to one side, I absolutely do not recommend this trail for children.
 It is also 7.2 miles in length round trip, which is more than a bit much for little legs.

 Related Read: 15 Best Family Friendly Hikes In The Smoky Mountains